clee937/self-driving-car/README.md

 ## About

 Self Driving Car is a program that allows a car to react to obstacles in the road.
-It is a simple project that uses TypeScript interfaces to apply types to a variety of classes, properties, and methods.
+It uses TypeScript interfaces to apply types to a variety of classes, properties, and methods.

 ## Features and code breakdown